Home » Drawing Tutorials » Car Parts » How to Draw a Car Seat

 Step 2 – Add the seat base and headrest

-Now sketch the lower part of the seat, which can also be flat or bucket.
-Next, depict the headrest.
-In this step, the main thing is to observe symmetry.
-Here you are defining the H-point (hip point) and seating posture.
-The base should connect naturally with the backrest, and in a sporty design, the side bolsters wrap upward to secure the driver.
-The headrest should be aligned on centerline.
+Now sketch the lower portion, which can also be flat or contoured.
+Next, draw the headrest.
+In this step, the main thing is symmetry.
+Here you define the H-point and seating posture.
+The base should connect naturally with the backrest, and in a sporty version, the side bolsters wrap upward to hold the driver.
+The headrest should align with the centerline.

 Add the seat base and headrest